 18. Visit Allerton Park: Named the most underrated tourist destination in the state of Illinois, we’re lucky enough to have this gem in our backyard.
 Entry is free; go hiking, check out the formal gardens, hunt for the sculptures, have a picnic.

 20. Kids Eat Free deals: Take the family for dinner and don’t worry about breaking any proverbial banks.
-We’ve updated our complete list.
+(Note: some of these deals might not be in effect right now.)
 If you see a deal that we don’t have, let us know!

 23. Free Summer Meals for kids: Summer can be a prime time for kids to go hungry.
 Area locations are offering free lunches and some breakfasts for children 0-18, no questions asked.